-On 30 June 2020, the Company was fully invested subject to a cash and cash equivalents amount retained for working capital requirements.
-It is the intention that the Company will aim to be fully invested at all times, although the Company may hold cash or cash equivalent investments from time to time.
-The Company expects to be very prudent in its use of borrowings due to the illiquid nature of the portfolio; however, the Company has the ability to borrow up to 25 per cent of its net assets for short-term purposes.
+As at 30 June 2024, the Company was fully invested subject to a cash and cash equivalents amount retained for working capital requirements.
+The Company has the ability to borrow up to 25 per cent of its net assets for short-term purposes.
 It is not intended for the Company to have any long-term or fixed structural gearing.
 The Company may be indirectly exposed to gearing to the extent that the Company's investee funds, or segregated portfolios, are geared by the external managers.